 The bitcoin network was the first to reveal blockchain technology to the universe in 2009, and it has been a major impact on crypto stock market behavior ever since.

-Nevertheless, 2021 saw a significant escalation of the counter-cyclical shift in 2020, with bitcoin dominance (the total amount of crypto market valuation owned by bitcoin relative to altcoins) continuing to fall year-round.
+Nevertheless, 2021 saw a significant escalation of the counter-cyclical shift , with bitcoin dominance (the total amount of crypto market valuation owned by bitcoin relative to altcoins) continuing to fall year-round.

 BTC Market Cap Dominance – Image Credit: Wixstatic